 Clinically it presents with similar symptoms to croup including protracted barking cough and inspiratory stridor, however, will typically present more ill and in an older demographic than for croup (6 months to 3 years of age).

-Plaque-like irregularity of the tracheal wall is high suspicious for exudative tracheitis.
+- Plaque-like irregularity of the tracheal wall is highly suspicious for exudative tracheitis.

 Treatment and prognosis